 Isn’t counseling the same no matter what you may be going through?

 As many as there are counselors, there are just as many approaches to counseling.
 Though many use the same skills, it is in the how, purpose, godly wisdom, and attitude that is different with Christian counseling.
-Those of us as believers here with Pathways draw our knowledge, wisdom, care, compassion, and love from His salvation, His Word, our own spiritual journey with God, other godly mentors, and the Holy Spirit.
+Those of us as believers here with Pathways draw our knowledge, wisdom, care, compassion, and love from His salvation, His Word, our own spiritual journey with the Lord, other godly mentors, and the Holy Spirit.
 We seek Him first for His wisdom in how to best approach each of our clients and walk alongside them.
 Thus, we look to help you in mind, heart, and spirit.

 Does Christian counseling take the place of guidance from my pastor or elder?

 Not at all.
 In fact, many times it augments it.
 We are specially educated and trained in the areas of mental and emotional distress and are familiar with mental health problems that many of our clients experience.
 Depression, anxiety, grief, loss, PTSD, ADHD, addictions of many kinds, relationship problems (with a spouse, a child, siblings, friends, co-workers) and many other mental/emotional problems we recognize and are able to help you address these areas of need.
 We understand human relationships and the interactions of others and how these interactions affect you.
-We are part of the Lord’s work in the health and healing of our clients’ thoughts, feelings, helping them to address the hurt, fear, shame, guilt, anger, resentment, and overall distress.
+We are part of the Lord’s work in the health and healing of our clients’ thoughts, feelings, and behavior while helping them to address the hurt, fear, shame, guilt, anger, resentment, and overall distress.
 We take to heart that Christ is our Wonderful Counselor and through the guidance of the Holy Spirit, we walk alongside our clients toward your mental and relational health and healing.

 Though there is no guarantee in counseling, we have found that those believers who seek Christian counseling with us gain a much better understanding and growth in their faith.
 They become stronger in their walk with God as they overcome their fears, shame, pain, struggles, sadness, resentments, and difficult relationships and rediscover His presence, love, hope, grace, forgiveness, and joy in their lives.
 In our experiences of walking through our clients’ pain, we have witnessed marriages restored, better communication among family members, improved relations between parents and children, resentments let go, forgiveness of those who have caused grief and suffering, as well as relief from troubling depression and/or anxieties.